pyne/pyne/docs/install/conda.rst

     conda search -c conda-forge pyne

-Binary distributions of the latest release for mac and linux (64-bit) using the conda package manager can be installed by running the command::
+Binary distributions of the latest release for linux (64-bit) using the conda package manager can be installed by running the command::

     conda install -c conda-forge pyne